qodefu/dataForEng1999/finalNotes.md

 * What is the "with" statement and how does it help with file I/0?
 * Whats the difference between a recursion solution and an iterated solution?
 * What is better about recursion?
 What is better about iteration?

+### Programming Problems

+As stated above, you will need to write objects/and or functions which use loops, if statments types, strings, etc. to solve some problem.

+## ML/Data Science problem

+Almost always you will have data, either loaded from a library like in sklearn (eg. iris data) or from a csv file (eg. titanic).

+You will need to massage the data into the right form.

+Then you might have a stats problem (is there a stat difference between group A and group B) which will require to you do stuff with the data (simulation, permutation etc), graph and compute.

+Or an ML problem like Classification, Regression, Dimention Reduction or Clustering.
+Again you will need to compute and make pictures.
+Also explain.